Sidney J Baker, My Own Destroyer, Angus and Robertson, Sydney, 1962.

 You will see this happen to Matthew Flinders.
 And you will feel that it was something that Flinders could have evaded with ease if he had wanted to.
 He had the skill, the knowledge, the sagacity.
 He had almost everything in his favour except the ability to distinguish generosity from weakness, and because of this blindness his life was destroyed.

-These patterns were established early in Flinders’s life.
-Born in 1774 in Donington, Lincolnshire, England, he was named after his father, Matthew Flinders, a busy surgeon, a small man who had followed his own father into medicine.
-Flinders was expected to do likewise but his childhood reading of Daniel Defoe’s Robinson Crusoe directed otherwise.
-Like Robinson Crusoe the young Matthew Flinders clashed with his domineering father’s wishes.
+These patterns were established early in Flinders’s life, according to Baker.
+Born in 1774 in Donington, Lincolnshire, England, Flinders was named after his father, Matthew Flinders, a busy surgeon, described by Baker as a small man who had followed his own father into medicine.
+Young Flinders was expected to follow his father but his childhood reading of Daniel Defoe’s Robinson Crusoe directed otherwise.
+Like Robinson Crusoe, young Matthew Flinders clashed with his domineering father’s wishes.
 He aborred his father’s conservative, safe middle-classness and desire that his son follow him into medicine.
 Like Robinson Crusoe Flinders gained ‘a competent knowledge of the mathematics, and the rules of navigation [and] learned how to keep an account of the ship’s course, take an observation’.
 At fifteen he secured himself an introduction to a ship’s Captain, Captain Pasley, who found him a place on the HMS Alert when Flinders was fifteen.
 In 1790 Pasley took him under his own charge on the Scipio and thereafter arranged his transfer to the Bellerophon.
 In 1791 Flinders found another patron in Captain Bligh of Bounty fame.
 This voyage on HMS Providence, to the South Seas was for young Flinders, to ‘Robinson Crusoeland’.
 Bligh’s forceful personality provided Matthews with a father substitute, Baker says.
 Bligh took Flinders under his wing, providing his brilliant young protegé with opportunities to develop navigation and scientific observation skills.

 And yet something went wrong.
 There is nothing in the records to suggest exactly what happened during his time with Bligh.
 In a letter written in 1806 while imprisoned at Mauritius Flinders refers to Bligh’s ‘prepossession against me…’ and so did not feel able to seek Bligh’s support for his release.
 At that time Bligh was governor of New South Wales, a post he held until January 1808.
 A second letter dated 1807 refers to Bligh’s ‘regard for me with an unfavourable eye’ (Baker,1962:7).
 Having antagonized his mentor, perhaps even evoked his envy, there was no return – at least in Flinders’s mind.
 Baker is not so sure.
 This seems to have been Flinders’s imagining, his fantasy.
 Flinders, he wrote,